DavidRC-Projects/Rehab_Metrics/README.md

 validate_password(password)
 * Ensures the password is at least 6 characters long.
 * Disallows spaces to prevent formatting issues.
-* Returns True if the password is valid; otherwise, returns False.

 Each assessment question has tailored validation to ensure data is appropriate.
 * validate_date() - Checks if the surgery date is in the correct YYYY-MM-DD format and ensures the date is not in the future.